mackenziebishop/mobile-forensics/README.md

 # Running Skype Xtractor

 Created for Linux and Windows and is a python tool
 I tried running it from a desktop operating system and an online workstation without success.
+The online workstation ended with a series of useless downloads and no ability to run the tool.
 Click here to read more about running Skype Xtractor: https://www.onworks.net/software/windows/app-skype-xtractor

 # What Skype Xtractor produces